0%

 If a borrower stops making payments, the investor must take immediate action.
 Please address the situation promptly to avoid late fees on property taxes or the loss of the property on a tax sale.
 It may make it more difficult for the investor to initiate foreclosure proceedings.

-If you are an investor and want to avoid the common risks associated with trust deed investments, consider using a third-party lender to service the transaction.
-Contact us at Fidelity Mortgage Lenders today to learn more.
+If you are an investor and want to avoid the common risks associated with trust deed investments, Contact us at Fidelity Mortgage Lenders today to learn more.
 We can help you through every step of the investment process and make sure things continue to run smoothly.

 Leave A Comment